SaGa Collection: A Review of the Games that Matter

 Because I don’t understand NFTs, I will be emailing the relevant gif or jpg to the address you provide for the price of $1,000 per file.
 I ask our readers to not save any of our proprietary, definitely copyrighted images in the meantime.
 We have a large team of high powered lawyers standing beside our GoDaddy server listening closely to the site for right clicks.

-All of us at videolamer are excited to pull up our sleeves, strike while the iron is hot, and get in on the ground floor of what will inevitably prove to be the new foundation of the video game industry, the NFT. → Arc the Post: Twilight of the Spirits
+All of us at videolamer are excited to pull up our sleeves, strike while the iron is hot, and get in on the ground floor of what will inevitably prove to be the new foundation of the video game industry, the NFT.
+We believe what we have to offer can act as the cornerstones of that foundation and are proud to have this opportunity to sell these landmarks to you. → SaGa 3: Shadow or Write

 Competitive Mentalities in Gaming